 But they are not learned in a direct way as you learn mathematics, as you learn geography, history, as you learn a new language.
 That is not the way to learn meditation or love; they are learned in an indirect way.
 If you want to learn meditation, you will have to unlearn the ways of the mind.
 If you want to learn love, you will have to unlearn the unloving ways that have become very ingrained in you.
 Anger, possessiveness, jealousy – these will have to be unlearned.

 And it never comes as a gift because it is already given; it is your innermost nature.
 Yes, it is a grace, a gift, but it is not going to happen in the future, it has already happened.
-You have never been without it, you CAN’T be without it.
+You have never been without it, you can’t be without it.
 Love and meditation constitute your real essential core.

-From The White Lotus, Chapter Four
+From The White Lotus, Discourse #4

 Copyright© OSHO International Foundation